 About the author

 Classical guitarist Fabricio Mattos performs and teaches worldwide.
-He undertook a world tour in 2011 as part of WGC-Worldwide Guitar Connections, a project founded and directed by himself that comprises many innovations in music making, as well as taking part of many other tours, recordings, collaborations, and teaching projects in recent years.
+He undertook a world tour in 2011 as part of WGC-Worldwide Guitar Connections, a project founded and directed by himself that comprises many innovations in music-making.
+He also produced and took part in many other tours, recordings, collaborations, and teaching projects in recent years.

-Mattos graduated from EMBAP (School of Music and Fine Arts of Paraná), Brazil, and got his Master of Music (Performance & Research) degree from the Royal Academy of
+Mattos graduated from EMBAP (School of Music and Fine Arts of Paraná), in Curitiba, Brazil, and completed his Master of Music (Performance & Research) degree at the Royal Academy of

 Music, London.
-Fabricio Mattos has won many important awards in his career, including the prestigious “Julian Bream Award”.
+He has won many important international prizes and awards in his career, including the prestigious “Julian Bream Award”.